-As of May 1, 2014, the below Breeding Pet Rider coverage is available in all of Canada and the following US states and the District of Columbia: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming.
+As of August 1, 2014, the below Breeding Pet Rider coverage is available in all of Canada, Puerto Rico and the following US states and the District of Columbia: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming.

 Cats and dogs that are intentionally bred to produce (usually) new purebred cats and dogs, or that are crossbred to produce entirely new breeds can be covered for illnesses and injuries related to breeding, whelping, and queening if you add our Breeding Rider to your policy.

 Avery is a one-year-old Sphynx cat from Vaudreuil-Dorion, Québec (Canada) that is insured with Trupanion as a breeding cat.
 When Avery became pregnant, she suffered from a difficult labor, called dystocia.
 Avery was admitted to an emergency hospital where she received x-rays, ultrasounds, and labor-inducing medication, among other treatments.
 Because of Trupanion’s breeding coverage, Avery’s owner was able to recover 90% of the cost of treatment.

 What is Not Covered